kapilkeshav/kapilkeshav/README.md

 2. C/C++

 **Learning:**
-1. Web Development(HTML, CSS, Bootstrap, JavaScript)
+1. Web Development(HTML, CSS, JavaScript)
 2. Data analysis using Python

 I like to create solutions.
 I would love to collaborate on projects :)